HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Of course, if you have two chimney starters, you can shortcut this process by lighting all of the charcoal at one time in the previous step.

-Hot Coals Ready!
 Assemble The Cooker

-When the coals look like this, with a nice coating of gray ash, you're almost ready to cook.
+When the coals look like this, with a nice coating of gray ash, you’re ready to cook.

-For 225-250° cooking:
+For 225-250° cooking

 • Assemble the cooker, add cool water to the water pan, and put the lid in place.